mwgoldsmith/openssl/SMP/readme.txt

 *** Generating ASM files ***

 The build system requires several of the asm files to be built automatically.
-This should have already been done and the resulting source files will be found in the SMC\ directory.
+This should have already been done and the resulting source files will be found in the SMP\crypto directory.
 If these files are missing then the project will try and automatically generate new ones.
 If the files need to be forced to update then they can be simply deleted which will result in new files being generated the next time the project is built.